Explains what antidepressants are, how they work, possible side effects and information about withdrawal.

 This is a rare but serious condition, which can be fatal.
 It can happen with any antidepressant, but is more likely with an SSRI.
 This is especially if you take an SSRI alongside certain other drugs, such as another antidepressant or lithium.

-These are some rare symptoms of NMS, but if you experience them it is a medical emergency.
-If you have these symptoms, you or someone else should call 999 and ask for an ambulance to take you to hospital:
+If you experience these rare symptoms of serotonin syndrome, it is a medical emergency.
+Call 999 and ask for an ambulance to take you to hospital.

 The NHS has a page on the side effects of antidepressants, which includes information on serotonin syndrome and what to do if you experience symptoms.